 In your dashboard, you can also exactly define the text for all your different social media platforms.

-The yearly fee for a single page license is $ 39.
+The yearly fee for a single page license is only $29.

 EMAIL SERVICE PROVIDER

 Besides your website you also need an email service provider.